-Bellie Church is located in the heart of the Speyside village of Fochabers.
+Bellie Church is located in the heart of the Speyside village of Fochabers in The Square.
 Built in 1797, the present building is among the finest pieces of work produced by architect John Baxter from Edinburgh.
 Elegantly steepled, the building is Category A listed.

-Click here for a map showing the location of Bellie Church.
-The postcode for satellite navigation systems is IV32 7DG.
+The postcode of Bellie Church for satellite navigation systems is IV32 7DG.

 Bellie Church Hall

 Bellie Church Hall was built in 1985 at the rear of the church in part of the manse garden.
-It is used by a wide range of organisations, which utilise the facilities available on virtually every day of the week.
+It is used by a wide range of church and non-church organisations, which utilise the facilities available throughout the week.

 In addition to the main hall area, there is one small meeting room, an office as well as the Session House.
 There are good toilet facilities, including disabled facilities and baby change.
 The hall is gas-fired centrally heated and has a fully equipped kitchen.
 In 2015, the original boiler system was replaced with a modern boiler and WIFI was installed for the benefit of the Young Church and for use in the church office.

-It is an ideal venue for functions and is often used for fundraising events such as Coffee Mornings and Quiz Evenings for both church and non-church organisations, and currently hosts the 2nd Fochabers Brownies and 1st Fochabers Rainbows every week.
+It is an ideal venue for functions and is often used for fundraising events such as Coffee Mornings and Quiz Evenings for both church and non-church organisations.

 Speymouth Church stands just outside the village of Mosstodloch, on the west of the River Spey.
 Built in 1733, it is often referred to locally as The Red Kirk for its prominent red coloured walls.
 The church building, which is Category B listed, received a new roof structure in 1991.